nilearn/nilearn/doc/connectivity/functional_connectomes.rst

    :class: green

-   Try using the information above to compute the correlation matrix of the first subject of the movie watching-based brain development dataset downloaded with :func:`nilearn.datasets.fetch_development_fmri`.
+   Try using the information above to compute the correlation matrix of the first subject of the brain development dataset downloaded with :func:`nilearn.datasets.fetch_development_fmri`.

    **Hints:**